Options

 CIBW_TEST_COMMAND: >

-pytest {package}/tests &&
+pytest {project}/tests &&

-python {package}/test.py
+python {project}/test.py

 Execute a shell command before testing each wheel